LaunchCodeEducation/linux/content/configurations/virtualbox/mac-instructions/index.md

 After your machine restarts you should find your VirtualBox.app within your applications folder.
 You can locate this by opening your finder and selecting the applications tab.

 {{% notice bonus %}}
-Alternatively you can find it by hitting command + spacebar and typing in the program name "VirtualBox.app"
+Alternatively you can find the VirtualBox.app by hitting command + spacebar and typing in the program name "VirtualBox.app"
 {{% /notice %}}

 When you open your VirtualBox application this is what you should see when you open the program.